The Reemergence of Runic Studies

 European Esotericism in the 17th Century

-However, towards the end of the Protestant Reformation (approximately 1517–1648), there was a very interesting esoteric or occult current that began its movement through northern Europe: Rosicrucianism.
+However, towards the end of the Protestant Reformation (which lasted from approximately 1517–1648), there was a very interesting esoteric or occult current that began its movement through northern Europe: Rosicrucianism.

 Between 1614–1617, three anonymous manifestos were published in German, and later translated into other languages, spreading throughout Europe.
 These were:

 • Fama Fraternitatis RC [“The Famous RC Brotherhood”] (1614),

 • Confessio Fraternitatis [“The Confession of the Brotherhood”] (1615), and

 • Chymische Hochzeit Christiani Rosencreutz [“Chymical Wedding of Christian Rosicross”] (1617).

 In the early 17th century, these manifestos caused excitement throughout Europe by declaring the existence of a secret brotherhood of alchemists and sages who were preparing to transform the arts, sciences, religion, political and intellectual landscape of Europe.

 The books also called for others to come forward in support of the brotherhood and ignited a stream of publications sympathetic with the Rosicrucians between 1614 and 1620, amounting to more than 200 texts.

 Johannes Bureus and the “Nordic Renaissance”